Nima-Fr/TryHackMe/Daily_Bugle/README.md

 sh-4.2$
 ~~~

-Now I need to escalate my privilege. first I checked `'home` to find users and the only user is `jjameson`.
-I checked some of the files and in `/var/www/html/configuration.php` found the password for the database.
+Now I need to escalate my privilege. first I checked `/home` to find users and the only user is `jjameson`.
+I checked `/var/www/html/configuration.php` and found the password for the database.

 ~~~
 sh-4.2$ cat configuration.php